sungwoncho/tic-tac-toe/README.md

-#### Tic-Tac-Toe
+## Tic-Tac-Toe

----

-Play a game of Tic Tac Toe against a computer.
+This is a simple Tic-tac-toe game written in python that lets you play against your computer.

  * Three difficulty levels available to choose: **noob**, **pro**, and **insane**.
  * You can choose to go **first** or **second**.